codewith-salman/Portfolio2-Website/README.md

 <div align="center">

 ## 💼 Portfolio Website
-A sleek and modern **Personal Portfolio Website** built using HTML, CSS, and JavaScript.
+A sleek and modern **Personal Portfolio Website** built using HTML, CSS, and JS.
 It showcases your skills, projects, and experience with a clean and professional design that leaves a lasting impression.

 </div>